Addiction Treatment Programs

 Substance Abuse Treatment

 Substance abuse treatment is a broad term that encompasses therapy for addictions to alcohol, prescription medications, and illicit drugs.
-At Renaissance Recovery, we offer premier substance abuse treatment at our outpatient facilities.
+At Renaissance Recovery, we offer premier addiction treatment programs at our outpatient facilities.

 There are many different forms of treatment beyond residential rehab, the first thing that springs to mind when many people think of drug rehab.